 During 1995, the Financial Accounting Standards Board ("FASB") issued SFAS No. 122 ("SFAS 122") ACCOUNTING FOR MORTGAGE SERVICING RIGHTS.
 SFAS 122 pertains to mortgage banking enterprises and financial institutions that conduct operations that are substantially similar to the primary operations of a mortgage banking enterprise.
 SFAS 122 eliminates the accounting distinction between mortgage servicing rights that are acquired through loan origination activities and those acquired through purchase transactions.
-Under SFAS 122, if a mortgage banking enterprise sells or securitizes loans and retains the mortgage servicing rights, the enterprise must allocate the total cost of the mortgage loans to the mortgage servicing rights and the loans (without the rights based on their relative fair values if is practicable to estimate those fair values.
+Under SFAS 122, if a mortgage banking enterprise sells or securities loans and retains the mortgage servicing rights, the enterprise must allocate the total cost of the mortgage loans to the mortgage servicing rights and the loans (without the rights based on their relative fair values if is practicable to estimate those fair values.
 If it is not practicable, the entire cost should be allocated to the mortgage loans and no cost should be allocated to the mortgage servicing rights.
-An entity would measure impairment of mortgage servicing rights and loans based on the excess of the carrying amount of the mortgage servicing rights portfolio over the fair value of that portfolio.
+An $\,$ entity would measure impairment of mortgage servicing rights and loans based on the excess of the carrying amount of the mortgage servicing rights portfolio over the fair value of that portfolio.

 SFAS 122 is to be applied prospectively in fiscal years beginning after December 15, 1995, to transactions in which an entity acquires mortgage servicing rights and to impairment evaluations of all capitalized mortgage servicing rights.
-Union National has not yet determined the impact of SFAS 122 on its financial condition and results of operations.
+Randolph County currently does not originate and sell mortgage loans, so SFAS 122 is not expected to have a material effect on financial conditions or results of operations in 1996.